 1. Specialization in Motorcycle Accidents

 Many personal injury lawyers will say that they take on motorcycle accident cases, but that doesn’t necessarily mean they have the experience to be as successful as possible.
-Make sure you find a lawyer who has experience working on—and winning—motorcycle accident claims and lawsuits.
+Make sure you find a lawyer who has experience working on – and winning – motorcycle accident claims and lawsuits.

 2. Close Proximity

 Make sure the lawyer lives in the same state as you and handles cases near where you live.
 If you live in Georgia, you won’t want to work with a motorcycle accident lawyer in Texas because they won’t be well-versed in specific Georgia statutes.
-You would likely be to referred to another lawyer in your state, anyway.
+You would likely be referred to another lawyer in your state, anyway.

 3. Experience and Reputation